claudiovallejo/materiales-vallejo-history/README.md

   + Build tool: [Gulp](http://gulpjs.com/)
   + Host: TBD (Either [GitHub Pages](https://pages.github.com/) or [Netlify](https://www.netlify.com/))

+#### Notes
+Yesterday I had a brief meeting with my father and mentioned he was currently looking for a Secretary for Materiales Vallejo.
+I proposed creating dynamic job sections so that whenever there was a job opening, I could easily add some partials (or change some values in the database files) and render job banner ads, job detail pages, and a footer job link.
+My father also requested for me to recreate a virtual version of a "Solicitud de Empleo."
+A "Solicitud de Empleo" is a generic Mexican job application form you can find in any Mexican supply store.
+He would like for each job detail page to have a job application form with the "Solicitud de Empleo" fields so that the applicant can apply online.
+I told him I've never worked with HTML forms but that I need to learn how to build and integrate them.

+On another note, I've been working on translating the site into English.
+It's hard.
+The English version I'll publish for v3.0 will have not very polished content, but I'll keep proof-reading and editing the content after publication.
+With the small amount of time I've worked on translations I got a small glimpse to the challenges and problems content managers and strategists face in creating universal content.
+On top of that, I can also see how designers who work with multi-language websites/apps face design issues regarding text size, aligment, spacing...
+It's hard.

 ### v2.0
 First commit: _June 6, 2016_  |  Last commit: _June 23, 2016_  |  Hosted on: [AWS S3](https://aws.amazon.com/s3/)